 Non-Government Organization (NGO) or Nonprofit Company is a citizen-based association that operates independently of the government, usually to serve some social purpose.
 These organizations are not intended towards gaining profits and work for promoting a cause or development projects for the betterment of society.

-NNRoad can assist companies seeking to setup their own formation in India.
-We understand that corporate formation can be complex as it involves approval from multiple local authorities and bureaus.
+NNRoad can assist you in opening up your company in India.
+We understand that starting a business and registering a company in India can be complex as it involves approval from multiple local authorities and bureaus.
 It also requires an understanding of the country’s social, cultural, and legal particulars.
-Through its strategic partners in India, NNRoad can accelerate your entry into India and make sure that the whole process of company formation runs smoothly.
+Through its strategic partners in India, NNRoad can assist you to accelerate your entry into India and make sure that the formation of your company is compliant, quick, and smooth.